kirbur3/classification-machine-learning-project/README.md

 # classification_machine_learning_project

+Note: This project is listed on my resume as "Admission Classification with ML Group Project".

 Group Project

 Data: admission.csv - eighty-five students who are either supposed to be admitted, borderline, or not supposed to be admitted into a graduate business program based on GPA and GMAT scores.